Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Results

-\begin{mdframed}[roundcorner=10pt] \textbf{Observation 5:} Overall, more women than men provide implicit mentoring, but the difference is small. \end{mdframed} Next, we investigate the different implicit mentoring approaches, such as top-down, peer-to-peer, and bottom-up mentoring (we only use project-specific data for this analysis).
-Since we are analyzing the mentoring approaches in pairs.
+\begin{mdframed}[roundcorner=10pt] \textbf{Observation 3:} Overall, more women than men provide implicit mentoring, and the difference is medium. \end{mdframed} Next, we investigate the different implicit mentoring approaches, such as top-down and non-top-down mentoring (peer-to-peer, bottom-up).
+We integrated peer-to-peer and bottom-up mentoring into non-top-down mentoring, as traditional mentoring is classified as top-to-down \cite{Kram_1988, gandhi2012reverse}.
 Table \ref{tab:gender_overall_Z} presents the results of two sample Z-test of proportions and the effect sizes.
 Since we perform multiple-hypotheses testing, we applied Bonferroni correction to adjust $P$ values~\cite{napierala2012bonferroni}, which gives an adjusted $\alpha=0.017$.

-There are no significant differences between implicit mentoring done by men and women for Top$\rightarrow$Down ($estimate$ =-0.03, $P$ value=0.09).
-When considering \textit{peer implicit mentoring}, more women than men did implicit mentoring ($estimate$=-0.11, $P$ value$<$0.001).
-While the differences are significant, the effect size is small (Cohen $d=0.23$).
-In addition, more women than men were involved in Bottom$\rightarrow$Up implicit mentoring ($estimate$ =$-$0.12, $P$ value$<$0.001), with small effect size (Cohen $d=0.27$).
+For analysis based on differences in initial contribution date between mentors and mentees, there are no significant differences between implicit mentoring done by men and women for Top$\rightarrow$Down ($estimate$ =0.13, $P$ value $<$ 0.01, Cohen $d=0.31$).
+When considering non-traditional approaches (\textit{peer and Bottom$\rightarrow$Up implicit mentoring}), more women than men did implicit mentoring ($estimate$=0.15, $P$ value$<$0.001), while the differences are significant, the effect size is medium (Cohen $d=0.36$).

+For analysis based on differences in amount of contribution between mentors and mentees, there is significant differences between implicit mentoring done by men and women for Top$\rightarrow$Down ($estimate$ =0.07, $P$ value$=$0.05).
+The non-traditional approach yields the same results, more women than men did implicit mentoring ($estimate$=0.19, $P$ value$<$0.001), and the effect size is medium (Cohen $d=0.52$).

-\begin{mdframed}[roundcorner=10pt] \textbf{Observation 6:} There are significant differences between implicit mentoring done by men and women, with women providing more peer-peer and bottom-up implicit mentoring. \end{mdframed} Past work has found \textit{homophily}---the tendency for people to seek out or be attracted to those who are similar to themselves---by gender among mentor-mentee pairs~\cite{ragins1999mentor}.
+\begin{mdframed}[roundcorner=10pt] \textbf{Observation 4:} There are significant differences between implicit mentoring done by men and women, with women tending to provide more non-traditional implicit mentoring. \end{mdframed} Past work has found \textit{homophily}---the tendency for people to seek out or be attracted to those who are similar to themselves---by gender among mentor-mentee pairs~\cite{ragins1999mentor}.